 A summer of sailing, scuba and science

-By: Julia Westwood, high school student and marine biology program alumna High School Study Abroad, Scuba Diving, Marine Biology
+By: Julia Westwood, high school student and marine biology program alumna High School Adventures, Scuba, Marine Biology

 My summer break involved a 45 foot boat, nine complete strangers, a handful of sharks and a few college credits.
 Ever since I can remember, I’ve been dead-set on pursuing ocean science as a career, as the ocean is one of the last truly unexplored areas on Earth.
 So, I found an accredited summer program through Broadreach!